Reading Time: 7 Minutes

 This is where you need to get creative – how to decrease the risks with minimum investment.
 The unfortunate truth is that budgets will always be limited.
 You need to figure out the best way to mitigate risk at the least cost.
-We will get in more detail about this bit on the next part of the series – Developing an Action Plan and Scorecard.
+We will get in more detail about this bit on the next part of the series – Developing an Action Plan to Address Technology Risk.

 This is the step where all of your hard work and information gathering starts to pay off.
 Let’s be frank – all up to now this whole risk management job was purely theoretical, but this is where the rubber meets the road and we get some concrete results.

 The primary purpose of the Risk Treatment Plan is this: to define exactly who is going to implement each control, in which timeframe, with which budget.

 Once you’ve written this document, it is crucial to get buy-in from either your board or top management as it will take considerable time and effort (and money) to implement all the controls that you have planned here.
 Moreover, without their commitment, all these efforts will fail.

 You have just completed the hardest part of your overall risk management strategy.